 - Have all parties sign and date the agreement.
 (If the lessee(s) are not signing in your presence, the use of a notary public is recommended.)

 Executed by ________________ (lessor) this __________ day of ____________.

 Acceptance: We acknowledge ourselves the undersigned lessee(s) to be bound by all terms and conditions of this agreement.
 All persons using the property must sign.
-Persons who have not signed this le 004E ase are not authorized to hunt on or enter upon the property described herein.
-4E78
+Persons who have no 005E t signed this lease are not authorized to hunt on or enter upon the property described herein.
+3F5F